wellsaid-labs/tts-evaluation/docs/TRAIN_TTS_MODEL.md

 # Train a TTS Model with Google Cloud Platform (GCP) Compute

-This markdown will walk you through the steps to train a end-to-end text to speech model on a GCP virtual machine.
+This markdown will walk you through the steps to train an end-to-end text-to-speech model on a GCP virtual machine.

 ## Train a Spectrogram Model